platform-experience/serviceportal-widget-library/pe-status-alert/README.md

 ![](../images/pe-status-alert-2.png "resolved")

-This widget displays information about an incident with a chance of becoming an outage.
+This widget displays information from an alert about an incident with a chance of causing an outage.

 ## Installation